top of page

 Meetings

-The General Assembly of the Alliance shall be held once every four (4) years.
+The International Assembly of the Alliance shall be held once every four (4) years.

 Section 2.
 Executive Council

-The Executive Council shall meet at least once a year in such a place, date and time as the EC shall fix and if practicable prior to the Assembly and other activities of the Alliance.
+The Executive Council shall meet in person at least once a year in such a place, date and time as the EC shall fix and if practicable prior to the Assembly and other activities of the Alliance.
+The Executive Council shall meet online as needed between in person meetings.

-Appropriate notice, along with the proposed agenda, shall be sent six (6) weeks before the meeting.
+Appropriate notice, along with the proposed agenda, shall be sent at least six (6) weeks before the meeting.
+Such notice is not required for online meetings, but should be timely to ensure maximized participation.

 Section 3.
 Decisions and Quorum